 Roseville Housing Commission

-Roseville Housing Commission is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 29th, 2020, Roseville Housing Commission has 1 waiting lists that are open now or opening soon.
+Roseville Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 15th, 2021, Roseville Housing Commission has 1 waiting lists that are open now or opening soon.

 Roseville Housing Commission serves Roseville.